tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

   );
   req.add("get", url);
   req.add("path", path);
-  req.addInt("multiply", 1); // Or, a node may choose to implement "times" here, which is the Chainlink default
+  req.addInt("times", 1); // Or, a node may choose to implement "times" here, which is the Chainlink default
   // Sends the request
   requestId = sendChainlinkRequest(req, _fee);
 }